Stop writing to get published, and start writing because you love it.

 Want to read more?
 Check out the eBook that this post inspired: Get a Free Copy of The Writer’s Manifesto!

-Do you think writers should write to get published?
-How have you struggled with mixed motives in your creative work?
+How have you struggled with mixed motives in your own creative work?
+Share in the comments.